viperleed/viperleed/doc/content/basics/tensor_leed.rst

 The tensor-LEED approach
 ========================

-Here, we provide a very rudimentary introduction to the tensor LEED approach employed by TensErLEED and consequently also ViPErLEED.
+Here, we provide a very rudimentary introduction to the tensor-LEED approach employed by TensErLEED and consequently also ViPErLEED.
 Please note that this neither is, nor aims to be a comprehensive or rigorous introduction to the topic.
 The descriptions below are only intended to provide a quick overview of the method and serve as explanation and motivation for the various sections of a |LEED-IV| calculation in ViPErLEED.

-For an in-depth description of all parts of the tensor LEED approach, we refer to the papers by Rous and Pendry (see
+For an in-depth description of all parts of the tensor-LEED approach, we refer to the papers by Rous and Pendry (see
 Refs. :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`)
 and the explanation of how the approach is implemented in TensErLEED